 Indexed cost of asset acquisition =

-CII for year of sale or transfer x Cost of asset acquisition)/ CII for first year in the holding period of asset or year 2001-02, whichever comes later
+CII for the year of sale or transfer x Cost of asset acquisition)/ CII for the first year in the holding period of asset or year 2001-02, whichever comes later

 Following is the formula to calculate the indexed cost of asset improvement –